uperl/Dist-Zilla-Plugin-InsertExample/README.md

-=pod

-=head1 NAME
+# Dist::Zilla::Plugin::InsertExample

-Dist::Zilla::Plugin::InsertExample - Insert example into your POD from a file
+Insert example into your POD from a file

-=head1 VERSION

-version 0.02

-=head1 SYNOPSIS
+# SYNOPSIS

 In your dist.ini:

     [InsertExample]

 In your POD:

     =head1 EXAMPLE

     Here is an exaple that writes hello world to the terminal:

     # EXAMPLE: example/hello.pl

 File in your dist named example/hello.pl

     #!/usr/bin/perl
     say 'hello world';

 After dzil build your POD becomes:

     =head1 EXAMPLE

     Here is an example that writes hello world to the terminal:

     #!/usr/bin/perl
     say 'hello world';

 and example/hello.pl is there too (unless you prune it with another plugin).

-=head1 DESCRIPTION
+# DESCRIPTION

 This plugin takes examples included in your distribution and inserts them in your POD where you have an EXAMPLE directive.